johnhw/pfilter/README.md

 # pfilter
 Basic Python particle filter.
-Plain SIR filtering, with systematic resampling.
+Plain SIR filtering, with various resampling algorithms.
 Written to be simple and clear; not necessarily most efficient or most flexible implementation.
 Depends on [NumPy](http://numpy.org) only.

 ## Uses